 Although persons seem to have a varying degree of tolerance for gentamicin, a point may be eventually reached where the gentamicin laced endolymph is too toxic for the hair cells, and they die.
 Once human hair cells die, there is no demonstrated recovery.
 With every hair cell killed, there is one less hair cell capable of transmitting balance information to the brain.
 In cases of severe gentamicin poisoning, virtually all of the hair cells are killed, resulting in no vestibular balance information being transmitted to the brain.

 Nephrotoxicity can occur very quickly in patients receiving gentamicin.
 While the nephrotoxicity or kidney damage is usually reversible, the damage to the vestibular system from high gentamicin serum levels that can occur is not reversible.
-It is for this reason that careful renal function and gentamicin trough or 6-12 hour post infusion (random) gentamicin levels be obtained during therapy.
+For this reason careful renal function testing and gentamicin (trough or random levels) should be obtained during therapy.

 For a more detailed discussion of gentamicin induced nephrotoxicity see our kidney damage page.